becomesco/purple-cheetah/README.md

 ```

 Have in mind that some Purple Cheetah decorators will inject logger by default.
-One example is the Controller decorator.
+One example is the Main decorator.
 By taking a look
-at [Controller Example](#network-controller-example), it can be seen that
+at [Main Example](#network-controller-example), it can be seen that
 HelloWorldController class have `logger` property.
 This is an instance of the
-Logger class created by the `@Controller` decorator, therefore it can be used
+Logger class created by the `@Main` decorator, therefore it can be used
 for logging messages inside the class.

 ## Error Handling